poojamundada0512/30-days-challenge/README.md

 **Link(s) to work**
 [Day 12 - const in array, while loop in array,for in loop in array, for of loop in array] - https://github.com/poojamundada0512/30-days-challenge/tree/main/Day12

+### Day 13: October 30, Monday

+**Today's Progress**: learned about array distructing, introduction to object, How to create object, how to access the data in object, store array into object, how to add key value pair to objects.

+**Link(s) to work**
+[Day 13 - array distructing, objects] - https://github.com/poojamundada0512/30-days-challenge/tree/main/Day13